a2e-mmc/docs/docs/cases/nyserda.rst

     Locations of the NYSERDA floating lidar buoys and wind energy leased areas.
 (Image courtesy of Mike Optis.)

-.. admonition:: Relevance for Wind Energy
+.. admonition:: Relevance to Wind Energy

    - Informs forecasting/operational modeling of wind farm conditions as to what surface forcings are important and at which scale they need to be modeled
    - Informs resource assessment strategies in the offshore environment